 Ms. Wiese received her Juris Doctor from Gonzaga University School of Law, Spokane, Washington in 1996 and Bachelor of Science from the University of California in 1991 with a major in biology.
 During law school, she earned the American Jurisprudence Award for Legal Research and Writing.

-Ms. Wiese is licensed to practice law in Texas and California and is a member of the State Bars of Texas and California.
+Ms. Wiese is licensed to practice law in Texas.
+She is a member of the State Bar of Texas, including the litigation and health law sections.
 She is also a member of the Dallas Bar Association, Texas Bar Association, and California Bar Association.

 - Represented some of the nation’s leading providers of assisted living, skilled nursing, acute care, long-term care and emergency services throughout Texas, California, and New Mexico.